WordPress' Dirty Little Secret

 After all, if it were that easy, everyone would be doing it!

-As easy as web publishing has gotten, it has also gotten infinitely more complex at the same time.
+As easy as web publishing has gotten, it has also gotten much more complex at the same time.
 Your website now has to look its best on anything from a small mobile phone to a large desktop.
 And anywhere in between.

 Do any of these issues sound familiar?